gbouchar/ninjin.github.io/index.md

 average company customer database), I am a special project research associate at the [National Institute of Informatics][nii] and a visiting researcher at the [University of Tokyo][todai].
-To the right is a not-so-pleasing picture of me and my beloved late dog (she looked a lot better than me that day).
+To the right is a portrait of me from the "Artfully Connected" exhibition with an eye-painting by [Hikaru Cho][cho] on the theme "Let's see things through someone else's eye".

 I was raised in [a land of snow and beautiful summers][sweden] in a [small town that most people have never heard of][lindesberg] (and for good reasons),